learning-layers/sardroid/README.md

 Hi there!

-Welcome to the SAR-HR hybrid app V2!
-It's powered by [Cordova](https://cordova.apache.org/) and [Crosswalk](https://crosswalk-project.org/), with npm and bower as the package managers.
+Welcome to the SOcial Augmented Reality mobile application, also kown as SOAR!
+It's powered by [Cordova](https://cordova.apache.org/) and
+[Crosswalk](https://crosswalk-project.org/), with npm and bower as the package managers.
 [Ionic](http://ionicframework.com/) was chosen as the hybrid framework of choice!
+It's currently only been tested on Android, but it might also work on iOS someday, who knows.

 ## Installation